gnosia93/eliminate-db-hotblock/readme.md

 # Improving Appication Performance with AWS ElastiCache #

+Today's application is ...
+cache system have some portion of large scale web application.
-Cache System is usually used for the purpose of
+Cache System is usually used for the purpose

-- DB Result Caching
+* DB Result Caching
-- Session Store
+* Session Store or temporary store for product recommendation
+* Hot read data with stale ..

+In this project, I want to share with you how to

-- Eliminating DB Hot Blocks when heavy transcation occurs in small range of data.
+- Eliminating DB Hot Blocks with heavy transcation of in small range of data.

 In this blog, We are going to go through how to eliminate database hotblock with amazon elasticache redis and java springboot web application.